pulumi/docs/reference/pkg/nodejs/@pulumi/kubernetes/extensions/v1beta1/index.md

 ]).
 This field is beta-level in 1.8

 <h2 class="pdoc-module-header" id="PodSecurityPolicy">
-<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L13089">interface PodSecurityPolicy</a>
+<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L14651">interface PodSecurityPolicy</a>
 </h2>

-Pod Security Policy governs the ability to make requests that affect the Security Context that will be applied to a pod and container.
+PodSecurityPolicy governs the ability to make requests that affect the Security Context that will be applied to a pod and container.
+Deprecated: use PodSecurityPolicy from policy API Group instead.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L13096">property apiVersion</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L14658">property apiVersion</a>
 </h3>

 ```typescript